Exploring the Upper Limits of Text-Based Collaborative Filtering Using Large Language Models: Discoveries and Insights: Preliminary

 In the popular ID-based CF (IDCF) models, $\theta_u$ and $\beta_v$, also known as userID and itemID embeddings, can be learned by backpropagating from the user-item interaction data.
-Following this path, various advanced recommender models have been developed.
+Following this path, various recommender models have been developed.
 For instance, if we use a deep neural network to output the user vector $\theta_u$ and the item vector $\beta_v$, denoted by $g(u_i)$ and $h(v_i)$ respectively, the scoring function becomes $\hat{r}_{uv} = g(u_i) \cdot h(v_i)$, which is known as the two-tower DSSM model.
-Alternatively, if we represent a user by a sequence of $k$ items that she has interacted with, the scoring function is $\hat{r}_{uv} = G(v_1, v_2, ..., v_k)^T \beta_{v}$, where $G(\cdot)$ is a sequential network, such as SASRec \& BERT4Rec.
+Alternatively, if we represent a user by a sequence of $k$ items that she has interacted with, the scoring function is $\hat{r}_{uv} = G(v_1, v_2, ..., v_k)^T \beta_{v}$, where $G(\cdot)$ is a sequential network, such as SASRec and BERT4Rec.

 By utilizing a text encoder $f(v_i)$ to output item representation vectors from the description text, instead of relying on itemID embedding features, the IDCF model can be converted into the TCF model, as depicted in Figure~\ref{Architecture}.
 Clearly, the only difference between TCF and the typical IDCF model is in the item representation part.
 In contrast to IDCF, TCF has the advantage of being able to utilize both item textual content features and user-item interaction feedback data.
 In theory, the text encoder $f(v_i)$ can take the form of any language model, such as a shallow-layer word2vec model, a medium-sized BERT model, or a super-large GPT-3 model.
-The text encoder $f(v_i)$ can be either frozen or trained with the whole recommender model in an end-to-end (E2E) fashion.
+The text encoder $f(v_i)$ can be either frozen or trained jointly with the whole recommender model in an end-to-end (E2E) fashion.

-However, in practice, due to computational costs, most real-world recommender systems adopt a two-stage approach where offline features are extracted beforehand (i.e., a frozen item encoder) and then incorporated into the recommender model for training.
-This is because joint or E2E training of text encoders usually requires significant computing power and training time.
+However, due to computational constraints, most real-world recommender systems adopt a two-stage approach.
+In this approach, offline features are extracted in advance from a frozen LM encoder and then incorporated as fixed features into the recommender model during both training and inference stages.
+This is primarily due to the resource-intensive nature of joint or E2E training of text encoders, which requires substantial computing power and time~\citep{yuan2023go}.